satellite-image-deep-learning/techniques/README.md

 * [DeepLearningTools plugin](https://plugins.qgis.org/plugins/DeepLearningTools/) -> aid training Deep Learning Models
 * [Mapflow.ai plugin](https://www.gislounge.com/run-ai-mapping-in-qgis-over-high-resolution-satellite-imagery/) -> various models to extract building footprints etc from Maxar imagery
 * [dzetsaka plugin](https://github.com/nkarasiak/dzetsaka) -> classify different kind of vegetation
+* [Coregistration-Qgis-processing](https://github.com/SMByC/Coregistration-Qgis-processing) -> Qgis processing plugin for image co-registration; projection and pixel alignment based on a target image, uses Arosics

 ## GDAL & Rasterio
-* So improtant this pair gets their own section.
+So improtant this pair gets their own section.
 GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
 If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL
 * [GDAL](https://gdal.org) and [on twitter](https://twitter.com/gdaltips)
 * GDAL is a dependency of Rasterio and can be difficult to build and install.
 I recommend using conda, brew (on OSX) or docker in these situations
 * GDAL docker quickstart: `docker pull osgeo/gdal` then `docker run --rm -v $(pwd):/data/ osgeo/gdal gdalinfo /data/cog.tiff`